doubleunion/doubleunion-dot-org/pages/policies.md

 Because of that, here are guidelines for members about situations where you should ask before sharing information, and information that should always be kept confidential.
 When in doubt, ask first!

-You should ask individual members about before sharing:
+You should ask individual members before sharing:
 * Content from Double Union members-only mailing lists, Slack chats, and Google Drive documents (unless it’s explicitly public, like information about public events)
 * Discussions within members-only meetings
 * Member contact info